-Overall, Cypress Mountain Ski Area is the 17th most popular snowboard & freeride destination of all 27 snowboarding resorts in British Columbia.
-Several of the better snowboarding resorts are nearby Cypress Mountain Ski Area including Mount Seymour Ski Area and Grouse Mountain Ski Area.
+Overall, Cypress Mountain Ski Area is the 18th most popular snowboard & freeride destination of all 27 snowboarding resorts in British Columbia.
+Several of the better snowboarding resorts are nearby Cypress Mountain Ski Area including Grouse Mountain Ski Area and Mount Seymour Ski Area.

 Local Contacts: Cypress Mountain (604) 419-7669; Vancouver Tourism (604) 683-2000; British Columbia Visitors (800) 435-5622; Avalanche Info (604) 290-9333

 Base Camp: Lynnwood Inn (604) 988-6161